Openpoint/Pasture.js/README.md

 scraper.scrape('pasture','wikipedia.com');
 ```

-talk() Is further extended to allow the system to communication in asynchronous server scopes, so:
+talk() Is further extended to allow system communication in asynchronous server scopes, so:
 ```javascript
 talk(id).reply('sheep.search.scraper','do','scrape',['pasture','wikipedia.com']);
 ```
 will use the 'id' variable from the asynchronous scope to communicate.

-Further methods for chaining and batching instructions are described in the bundled documentation.
+Further methods for chaining and batching instructions are described in the [bundled documentation](https://github.com/Openpoint/Pasture.js/tree/master/pasture/user).

 **Pasture does NOT use eval().
 No, not for anything - ever.**

 ##Modular Development